jlm00007/MISProject/BaseballSiteAPI/README.md

 ## References
 - **ChatGPT** was used with the following prompt: "I am converting SQL server stored procedures to apis in ASP.NET Core8.
 I need to convert this table to a class (code).
 Give me the code."
 This was used to generate the class code for the different entities.
+- Various error messages were also given to ChatGPT in an attempt to resolve any errors.

 ﻿